 Why does the beef need to be cold?

-Unlike a good steak which we like to bring to room temperature first, burger patties should be well chilled before they go onto the grill.
-It helps the fat stay in the meat and will result in a juicier burger.
+Unlike a good steak, which we like to bring to room temperature first, burger patties should be well-chilled before they go on the grill.
+It helps the fat stay in the meat until it hits the grill, resulting in a juicier burger and better browning.

 What is the Best Smash Burger press?